 2011 May - In further u-turn on nuclear power following crisis at Japan's Fukushima plant, German government says all nuclear power plants will be phased out by 2022.

 2012 August - The Federal Constitutional Court partly reverses severe restrictions on military deployments enshrined in the constitution after World War Two, giving the military the right to use weapons in Germany in the event of an assault of "catastrophic proportions", but not to control demonstrations.
-Severe restrictions on military deployments were enshrined in the constitution after Nazi-era abuses.
-The military still cannot shoot down a hijacked passenger plane.

-2013 May - Figures show Germany experienced its biggest surge in immigration in almost 20 years, with 400,000 "permanent migrants" - people who have the right to stay for more than a million people moving there in 2012.Merkel's third term
+2013 May - Figures show that in 2012 Germany experienced its biggest surge in immigration in almost 20 years, with 400,000 "permanent migrants" - people who have the right to stay for more than a year - arriving.

-2013 December - Following almost three months of post-election wrangling, Mrs Merkel begins a third term of office as chancellor at the head of a grand coalition that also includes six ministers from her party's traditional rivals, the centre-left Social Democrats, after falling short of an overall majority in the September elections.
+2013 December - Mrs Merkel begins a third term of office as chancellor at the head of a grand coalition with the other main party, the centre-left Social Democrats, after falling short of an overall majority in the September elections.

 2014 April - Germany adopts a minimum wage for the first time, setting it at 8.50 euros an hour.